-Despite being a fairly simple process (in principle), folding can occur under a wide variety of conditions and be impacted by a number of factors, such as temperature, mineral composition, hydrostatic pressure and pore pressure, so you end up with a huge variety of folds.
+Despite being a fairly simple process (in principle), folding can occur under a wide variety of conditions and be impacted by several factors, such as temperature, mineral composition, hydrostatic pressure, and pore pressure, so you end up with a huge variety of folds.
 Here are the main types, exemplified and described:

 A syncline is a concave fold in which the younger layers are closer to the center.
 Synclines are typically a downward fold, pointing upwards.
 The top can also be eroded, so you only see the edges of the formation.

 Anticline is (you’ve guessed it) like a syncline… but in reverse.
 An anticline is a fold that is convex up and has its oldest beds at its core.
 Anticlines are often flanked by synclines, although in real life, additional faulting and erosion can mask the relationship between the two.
 Anticlines form many excellent hydrocarbon traps and so are very interesting for oil prospectors.

 A monocline is a geological structure in which all the layers are bent in one direction.
 There are several ways through which a monocline can be formed, but the most common one is by differential compaction over an underlying structure.

 It’s the type of fold one of the major oil companies was named after – chevron folds exhibit repeated sets of v-shaped beds.
 They form preferentially in response to regional or local compressive stress, but they require quite specific conditions to take form.
 Four stages mark the development of chevron folds: sinusoidal nucleation, concentric folding, straightening of limbs/sharpening of hinges, and tightening of the chevron fold.

 Recumbent folds are overturned folds.
 An overturned fold, or overfold, has the axial plane inclined to such an extent that the strata on one limb are overturned.
 A recumbent fold has an essentially horizontal axial plane.